kristsam/classification_MLP/report/outcome.md

 ![diagram30](../diagrams/mnist/diagram30.png)

 2. CIFAR-10
 For _CIFAR-10_ data, the outcome was quite frustrating.
 The one hidden layer models' predictions in validation set -and even in training set- had 50% ~ 60% error.
 This makes sense as this classification problem is quite more difficult comparing to _MNIST_.
 The model is too simple and the data may be few to get a better approach in this task.
-As _MNIST_, the only parameter which seems to change the result is the `learning rate` value, where higher values (~0.0001) seems to act better that lower ones (~1e-05).
+As _MNIST_, the only parameter which seems to change the result is the `learning rate` value, where higher values (~0.0001) seems to act better than lower ones (~1e-05).

 _Random diagrams_
 ![diagram1](../diagrams/cifar-10/diagram1.png)